 The USC Gould School of Law continues to honor these individuals and its history of inclusion by continuing to be one of the most diverse law schools in the country.¹ The law school remains committed to diversity, equity, and inclusion through its numerous programs, initiatives, and student organizations.¹

-A very special thanks to the work of the USC Gould School of Law Archives team, and to former Associate Dean of the USC Gould School of Law, Tom G. Tomlinson, whose rigorous archival research and numerous articles in the USC Law Magazine helped create the foundation for this research guide.
+A very special thanks to the work of the USC Gould School of Law Archives team, library school intern Miguel Guzman, and former Associate Dean of the USC Gould School of Law, Tom G. Tomlinson, whose rigorous archival research and numerous articles in the USC Law Magazine helped create the foundation for this research guide.